 Jesus carried out His mission as the Messiah in His humanity (Jn 17:4).
 His miracles should have been a strong indication of who He was.

 The miracles of Jesus attested to what He claimed to be.

 Jesus said that His works were the works of the Father (Jn 5:17-20; 14:10).
-Other men performed miracles such as Moses, Elijah and Paul but they were not equivalent to those of Jesus.
+Other men—such as Moses, Elijah, and Paul—performed miracles, but they were not equivalent to those of Jesus.
 None claimed to be God Himself.
 It was only Jesus who made this claim.